 So there you have, our top recommendations for the best video background music options, both free and paid.

-If you’re just starting out or simply looking for some basic music tracks, check out any of the free options like the YouTube music library, Free Music Archive, and searching for ‘Copyright Free Music’ on YouTube.
+If you’re just starting out or simply looking for some basic music tracks, check out any of the free options like the YouTube music library, Free Music Archive and TuneTank.

-Now that the music is sorted, you can also get some royalty-free stock footage to add into your videos.
+Now that your music is sorted, you can also get some royalty-free stock footage to add into your videos.
 Check out our top recommendations for the best footage sites here.